 0613-10 DOCUMENTING UNRESOLVED ITEMS (URIs)

 10.01 Opening URIs.
+URIs are only for issues that will likely be violations.
 Open a URI when an issue requires additional information from the licensee or cannot be resolved without additional guidance or clarification/interpretation of the existing guidance.
 The action of documenting an URI is a commitment of future resources, and should be used sparingly.
 URIs shall not be opened to track completion of licensee’s actions associated with a finding or an inspection question.

 Documenting URIs requires four sections to be completed in CIPIMS: title, scope, findings, and documents reviewed.
 Because URIs are not findings, the summary section is not required.
 The findings section should describe the issue with sufficient detail to allow another inspector to complete the inspection effort, if necessary.
 The report must clearly identify the specific licensee or NRC actions needed to resolve the issue.
 The URI should be assigned a tracking number the same as a finding but with a URI designator in the front.
 Unresolved items are not documented in the inspection report cover letter.